-$$\frac{1}{2}L \times \frac{MV}{TV} + \frac{1}{2}L \times \frac{A}{TA} = C$$
+$$^{1}/{2}$$ L x \underline{MV} + $^{1}/{2}$ L x \underline{A} = C

-Subdivision 6.
-Capital Improvement.
+F. Capital Improvement.

-A. All capital improvements ordered by the Board must be included in the WMO's adopted capital improvement program.
+1. All capital improvements ordered by the Board must be included in the WMO's adopted capital improvement program.
 An improvement fund shall be established for each improvement ordered by the WMO.
 If ordered by the Board, each Member agrees to contribute to the funds its proportionate share of the engineering, legal, and administrative costs as determined by the amount to be assessed against each Member as a cost of the improvement.
 The Board shall submit in writing a statement to each Member, setting forth in detail the expenses incurred by the WMO for each improvement.

-Each Member further agrees to pay its proportionate share of the cost of the improvement in accordance with the determination of the Board, under Section 10, Subdivision 7.
-The Board or the Member awarding the contract shall submit in writing copies of the engineer's certificate authorizing payment during construction and the Member being billed agrees to pay its share of the costs within thirty (30) days after receipt of the statement.
+Each Member further agrees to pay its proportionate share of the cost of the improvement in accordance with the determination of the Board, under Section 10, paragraph G, H, or I. The Board or the Member awarding the contract shall submit in writing copies of the engineer's certificate authorizing payment during construction and the Member being billed agrees to pay its share of the costs within thirty (30) days after receipt of the statement.
 The Board may also require payment from Members before awarding a contract based upon an engineer's estimate of cost.
 Billings will then be adjusted when actual costs are known.
 The Board or the Member awarding the contract shall advise other contributing Members of the tentative time schedule of the work and the estimated times when the contributions shall be necessary.

-B. Notwithstanding the provisions of paragraph (A) of this Subdivision, the WMO may also fund all or any part of the cost of a capital improvement contained in the capital improvement program of the plan in accordance with Minn.
+- 2. Notwithstanding the provisions of paragraph F(1) above, of the Capital Improvements, the WMO may also fund all or any part of the cost of a capital improvement contained in the capital improvement program of the plan in accordance with Minn.
 Stat. § 103B.251.
 The WMO and Dakota County and/or Ramsey County may establish a maintenance fund to be used for normal and routine maintenance of an improvement constructed in whole or in part with money provided by Dakota and/or Ramsey County pursuant to Minn.
 Stat. § 103B.251.
 The levy and collection of an ad valorem tax levy for maintenance shall be by Dakota and/or Ramsey County based upon a tax levy resolution adopted by the WMO and remitted to the county(ies) on or before October 1 of each year.
 If it is determined to levy for maintenance, the WMO shall be required to follow the hearing process established by Minn.
-Stat. §103D.921.
-Mailed notice shall also be sent to the clerk of each Member at least thirty (30) days prior to the hearing.

-C. The WMO may also fund all or any part of the cost of a capital improvement contained in the capital improvement program of the plan in accordance with Minn.
+Stat. § 103D.921.
+Mailed notice shall also be sent to the clerk of each Member at least thirty (30) days prior to the hearing. - 3.
+The WMO may also fund all or any part of the cost of a capital improvement contained in the capital improvement program of the plan in accordance with Minn.
 Stat. § 103B.241.